kennanmell/Handoff/README.md

 export PATH=${PATH}:${ANDROID_HOME}:${ANDROID_TOOLS}:${ANDROID_PLATFORM_TOOLS}

 If you don't want to do that every time, you can add these commands to your environment variables.
 To open this file from the command line, "open ~/.bash_profile" then "source ~/.bash_profile".
 If the file does not exist, you should create it first.

+Another Error: If there are further errors running the program, you made need to change the permissions on a file in the Android folder.
+When in the Handoff directory, cd into the Android folder.
+From there run the following command:

+chmod 755 gradlew

 -------------- How to use our software: